Emmy Noether: Ascending and descending chain conditions

 A chain becomes constant after a finite number of steps if there is an n such that $A_n = A_m$ for all m ≥ n.
 A collection of subsets of a given set satisfies the ascending chain condition if every ascending sequence becomes constant after a finite number of steps.
 It satisfies the descending chain condition if any descending sequence becomes constant after a finite number of steps.
 Chain conditions can be used to show that every set of sub-objects has a maximal/minimal element, or that a complex object can be generated by a smaller number of elements.

 Many types of objects in abstract algebra can satisfy chain conditions, and usually if they satisfy an ascending chain condition, they are called Noetherian in her honor.
 By definition, a Noetherian ring satisfies an ascending chain condition on its left and right ideals, whereas a Noetherian group is defined as a group in which every strictly ascending chain of subgroups is finite.
 A Noetherian module is a module in which every strictly ascending chain of submodules becomes constant after a finite number of steps.
 A Noetherian space is a topological space whose open subsets satisfy the ascending chain condition; (Note: Or whose closed subsets satisfy the descending chain condition.) this definition makes the spectrum of a Noetherian ring a Noetherian topological space.

 The chain condition often is "inherited" by sub-objects.
 For example, all subspaces of a Noetherian space are Noetherian themselves; all subgroups and quotient groups of a Noetherian group are Noetherian; and, mutatis mutandis, the same holds for submodules and quotient modules of a Noetherian module.
 The chain condition also may be inherited by combinations or extensions of a Noetherian object.
 For example, finite direct sums of Noetherian rings are Noetherian, as is the ring of formal power series over a Noetherian ring.

-Another application of such chain conditions is in Noetherian induction – also known as well-founded induction – which is a generalization of mathematical induction.
-It frequently is used to reduce general statements about collections of objects to statements about specific objects in that collection.
+Another application of such chain conditions is in Noetherian induction—also known as well-founded induction—which is a generalization of mathematical induction.
+It is frequently used to reduce general statements about collections of objects to statements about specific objects in that collection.
 Suppose that S is a partially ordered set.
 One way of proving a statement about the objects of S is to assume the existence of a counterexample and deduce a contradiction, thereby proving the contrapositive of the original statement.
 The basic premise of Noetherian induction is that every non-empty subset of S contains a minimal element.
 In particular, the set of all counterexamples contains a minimal element, the minimal counterexample.
-In order to prove the original statement, therefore, it suffices to prove something seemingly much weaker: For any counter-example, there is a smaller counter-example.
+In order to prove the original statement, therefore, it suffices to prove something seemingly much weaker: For any counterexample, there is a smaller counterexample.